galdor/erl-mhttp/doc/handbook.md

 - `listen_options`: a list of `gen_tcp` listen options to apply.
 - `nb_acceptors`: the number of connection acceptor processes to start (default: 5).
-- `unavailable_service_handler`: the handler called when the server is not available, for example before it has been assigned a router.
+- `service_unavailable_handler`: the handler called when the server is not available, for example before it has been assigned a router.
 The default handler sends a HTTP 503 plain text response.
 - `error_handler`: the error handler called when an error is signaled during